gustavowl/numerical-analysis/Unity2/instruction.md

 ## fixed_point_iteration.py
 #### Input
 This code receives 4 inputs.
-The file containing the function, the interval start, the interval end and the max number of iterations.
+The file containing the function, the starting value of x, the desired precision epsolon and the max number of iterations.

 #### What does it do?
-It executes the secant method to the required interval.
+It executes the fixed point iteration method to the required interval.
 It will stop if either the max numer of iterations was reached or if it have found a root.

 #### Output
 Returns the closest found value to the root